Confidentiality Notice

 Key Person Risk Mitigation

 New COO hired.
-Transaction bonus plan implemented for key Veterans.
+Transaction bonus plan for key Veterans.

 Knowledge Capture